The leading acne and acne scarring experts in the UK

-Our expert medical team at sk:n Portsmouth
+The expert medical team at sk:n in Portsmouth

 Proud to be home to more leading consultant dermatologists, doctors, plastic surgeons, nurses or therapists than any other dermatology service provider, sk:n has over 450 medical professionals helping our clients.

-sk:n is the UK’s leading acne expert
+sk:n is the UK’s leading acne specialist clinic

 Unrivalled acne care for 1000s of clients per year

 Treatment with a medical practitioner, nurse or doctor

 Acne is caused when the hair follicles in your skin become inflamed or blocked with bacteria, oil or dead skin.
 Each pore on your skin leads to a hair follicle and sebaceous (oil) gland.
 These oil glands release sebum (oil) which travels up the hair, through the pore and onto the surface of your skin.
 If the sebaceous gland over-produces oil or there is excess production of skin cells, this can cause a build-up in the follicle, blocking pores, attributing to bacteria growth and acne formation.
 Poor hygiene actually doesn’t cause acne, however, cleansing your skin daily and exfoliating weekly can help pores from becoming blocked.

 There are several different types of acne, which are acne cosmetic, acne mechanica, acne conglobta, excoriated acne, acne rosacea and steroid acne.
 The lesions can present themselves in the form of closed comedones (or whiteheads), open comedones (blackheads), pustules, papules, nodules and cysts.